You know you’ve been too long in Norway when…

-- You associate warm rice porridge with Saturday and xmas eve.
+- You associate warm rice porridge with Saturday and Xmas eve.

 - It seems sensible that the age limit at Oslo night clubs is 23 or 25.

-- You find yourself debating the politics of Jens Stoltenberg.
+- You find yourself debating the politics of

 - You think cross-country skiing is the only real skiing.